Yellowbrick Data raises $81M Series C for hybrid data warehouse – TechCrunch

 The company did not want to discuss valuation in spite of the high amount of raised dollars.
 Neither did it want to discuss revenue growth rates, other than to say that it was growing at a healthy rate.

-Randy Glein, partner at DFJ Growth, did say one of the things that attracted his company to invest in Yellowbrick was its momentum along with the technology, which in his view, provides a more modern way to build data warehouses.
+Randy Glein, partner at DFJ Growth, did say one of the things that attracted his company to invest in Yellowbrick was its momentum along with the technology, which in his view provides a more modern way to build data warehouses.
 “Yellowbrick is quickly providing a new generation of ultra-high performance data warehouse capabilities for large enterprises.
 The technology is a step function improvement on every dimension compared to legacy solutions, helping modern enterprises digest and interpret massive data workloads in a fraction of the time at a fraction of the cost,” he said in a statement.

 It’s interesting that a company with just 100 employees would require this kind of money, but as company COO Jason Snodgress told TechCrunch, it costs a lot of money to build out a data warehouse.
 He’s not wrong.
 Snowflake, a company that’s building a cloud data warehouse, has raised almost a billion dollars.